pawelbubacz/REST_API/README.md

 ```bash
   npm start
 ```
   - Or you can run tests using:
 ```bash
   npm test
 ```

 ## Usage
+- The API will be available at `http://localhost:3000`.
 After starting the server, it's recommended that you interact with the API using tools like Postman or Insomnia.
 Below are some example requests:
 - Retrieve all users:
 ```bash